 Depending on genetic factors, facial aging can begin in our 30s, though it is typically first noted in our 40s or 50s.
 Due to sun exposure, gravity, and everyday facial expressions, the youthful elastic properties of the skin begin to break down and become slack, causing the face to lose form and definition.
 Deep creases appear between the nose and mouth, the jawline becomes ill-defined as the jowl develops, and folds with fat deposits appear around the neck.

-Dr. Bogdan performs facelift, or rhytidectomy, to correct age-related changes in face.
-He is familiar will all modern facelift techniques, and will tailor your operation to specifically address the anatomy of your facial aging, as well as your desired changes.
-During the consultation, Dr. Bogdan will often utilize 3D imaging to discuss your areas of concern, and plan your surgical rejuvenation.
+Dr. Bogdan and Dr. Cason perform facelifts, or rhytidectomy, to correct age-related changes in face.
+As a result of their premier training, they are familiar will all modern facelift techniques, and will tailor your operation to specifically address the anatomy of your facial aging, as well as your desired changes.
+During the consultation, our surgeons will often utilize 3D imaging to discuss your areas of concern, and plan your surgical rejuvenation.

 After surgery, the face is bandaged to minimize swelling and small surgical drains are placed to help prevent fluid accumulation.
 Patients typically return home on the day of surgery; in some cases, patients stay overnight in the hospital.
 You will need an adult family member or friend to drive you home and help you out for the first week or so.
 While experiences vary, most go through the following milestones during recovery:

-- Incisions: Dr. Bogdan gives patients specific instructions on how to care for their incisions and when to come in for post-op checkups.
+Incisions: Our surgeons will give patients specific instructions on how to care for their incisions and when to come in for post-op checkups.

 App for iPhone® & iPad®

 If you have an iPhone or iPad, Dr. Bogdan encourages you to download his enhanced photo gallery application.
 This FREE app is available for download from the App Store℠.